web3lancer/web3lancer/README.md

 - **🛡️ Transaction Security** - Immutable records of all payment activities
 - **⚡ Low-Cost Microtransactions** - Enabling granular payment models for small tasks

-Stellar's fast, low-cost transaction infrastructure powers our payment system, making it possible for freelancers to receive compensation quickly regardless of geographic location.
+In addition, Stellar's fast, low-cost transaction infrastructure powers our payment system, making it possible for freelancers to receive compensation quickly regardless of geographic location.

 ### 🌟 Stellar-Powered Trust System